skarllot/Expressions/README.md

-# Specification
+# Expressions
-Provides base for specifications to a DDD model
+Provides base for specifications and queries using expression trees that work with repositories.